rappatoni/fellowship-mod/README.md

 The prover is an implementation of the $\bar{\lambda}\mu\tilde{\mu}$-calculus [due to Pierre-Louis Curien and Hugo Herbelin](http://pauillac.inria.fr/~herbelin/publis/icfp-CuHer00-duality+errata.pdf).
 The system and the theory behind it is described extensively in Florent Kirchner's [PhD-thesis](https://pastel.hal.science/pastel-00003192v1/document).

-Note: Build and run the native prover from fsp/tags/fellowship-0.1.0 (./fsp).
-The Python wrapper/CLI lives alongside it and is invoked as python -m wrap.cli from the same directory.
+Note: Build and run the native prover under wrap/fellowship (./fsp).
+The Python wrapper/CLI is exposed via the acdc console script.

 ## Setup